extratone/bilge/drafts/Telegram.md

 [3] I *definitey* was, though.
 For whatever reason, I do not remember associating the term “automation” with such activities, but I just found the “receipt” for my “purchase” of [IFTTT for iOS](https://apps.apple.com/us/app/ifttt/id660944635)… From July, 2013.
 [4] I am currently working on a less-than-instant solution using iCloud and CopyQ’s clipboard sync function.
 [5] I would’ve said “one can never have too many backups,” but the result of such thinking is ridiculously wasteful and not something I actually want to encourage.
-[6] I'm almost positive I've heard of/been linked to this blog before.
+[6] I'm almost positive I've heard of/been linked to this blog before, which is perhaps only notable in that I managed to keep my typographic opinions to myself.